bevacqua/cave/README.md

 ## CLI

+Cave works well with standard input.

 ```shell
 cat path/to/file | cave <stylesheet> > slim.css
 ```

-You can also pass in the critical CSS file as an option
+You can also pass in the critical CSS file as an option.

 ```shell
 cave --css path/to/file <stylesheet> > slim.css